ARMmbed/mbed-os-example-tls/tls-client-with-client-authentication/README.md

 ## Execution environment
 This sample demonstrates use of hardware cryptographic engines that cannot have same hard-coded private key for testing.
 Hence for executing this sample new set of keys, certificates and host setup is required.
 Since ATCAECC508A only supports ECDSA and SHA-256, this sample runs against an SSL server configured with ECDSA and SHA-256 ciphersuites.
 The following things are required for the test setup:

+- Building mbed-os application
 - Commission ATCAECC508A
 - Client certificate
 - Server CA cert.
 - Server certificate signed by CA.
 - Server certificate private key.

+## Building mbed-os application
+ATECC508A requires I2C interface.
+It is present in most of the Mbed Platforms.
+However, not all platforms define I2C_SDA and I2C_SCL pins uniformaly.
+Hence, code in [mbed-os/features/atcryptoauth/ATCAFactory.cpp](https://github.com/ARMmbed/mbed-os/blob/feature-opaque-keys/features/atcryptoauth/ATCAFactory.cpp#L23) limits the feature to platform K64F.
+In order to build for any other target please enable it in the code and provide target specific I2C_SDA and I2C_SCL pin names.

 ## Commission ATCAECC508A
 For this example an ATCAECC508A device must be commissioned and connected to the Mbed target on I2C interface.
 Please see documentation [here](https://github.com/ARMmbed/mbed-os/tree/feature-opaque-keys/features/atcryptoauth#commissioning-application) about it.